apache/flink/docs/setup/config.md

 sample exceeds this value (possible because of misconfiguration of the parser), the sampling aborts.
 This value can be overridden for a specific input with the input format's parameters (DEFAULT: 2097152 (= 2 MiBytes)).

+### Runtime Algorithms

+- `taskmanager.runtime.max-fan`: The maximal fan-in for external merge joins and fan-out for spilling hash tables.
+Limits the number of file handles per operator, but may cause intermediate merging/partitioning, if set too small (DEFAULT: 128).
+- `taskmanager.runtime.sort-spilling-threshold`: A sort operation starts spilling when this fraction of its memory budget is full (DEFAULT: 0.8).
+- `taskmanager.runtime.hashjoin-bloom-filters`: If true, the hash join uses bloom filters to pre-filter records against spilled partitions.
+(DEFAULT: true)

 ## YARN